Hotmoka/hotmoka/tutorial/Takamaka.md

 Lists are an ordered sequence of elements.
-In a list, it is typically possible to access the first element in constant time, while accesses to the *n*th element require the scan the list from its beginning and consequently have a cost proportional to *n*.
+In a list, it is typically possible to access the first element in constant time, while accesses to the *n*th element require the scan the list from its head and consequently have a cost proportional to *n*.
 Because of this, lists are **not** random-access data structures, where the *n*th element should be accessible in constant time.
 It is also possible